shionhonda/hippocampus-garden/content/blog/double_descent/index.md

 This time, the test loss keeps increasing after the interpolation threshold!
 I understand that the loss decreases *after* the error does (i.e. memorization), but this steady increase is very confusing.
 Unfortunately, the original paper [2] doesn't tell anything about the loss curves.

 ## Flooding: A New Regularization Technique
 On top of the deep double descent experiment, I further reproduced another related work by Ishida *et al.* [3].
-They proposed a new regulaization technique called "flooding".
+They proposed a new regulaization technique called "**flooding**".
 The concept of flooding is remarkably simple.
-To prevent model from reaching zero training loss, they proposed to add a small constant to the priginal loss function, and it worked surprisingly well.
-They report that flooding induced a epoch-wise double descent faster and lead to better generalization.
+To prevent the model from reaching zero training loss, they proposed to add a small constant to the original loss function, which worked surprisingly well.
+They report that flooding induced an epoch-wise double descent faster and lead to better generalization.

 ![](2020-06-13-13-38-29.png)